soltysh/talks/coroutines_generators/article.md

 Got:  Hello
 ```

-TODO:
-!!!These are called couroutines -> explored in 2nd tutorial, must be here!!!
+This idea was introduced in [PEP 342](http://legacy.python.org/dev/peps/pep-0342/),
+where the idea of coroutines where introduced.
+This PEP extended the functionality
+of generators presented in the first example with possibility to also send values

-So at this point we can conclude that *any* function having `yield` statement
+to the generators.
+So basically *any* function having `yield` statement in it's
-in it's body is actually generator.
-Meaning it's not gonna to execute, but
+body is actually generator.
+Meaning it's not gonna to execute, but it'll return
-it'll return *generator object*, which provides following operations:
+a *generator object*, which provides following operations:
 * `next()` - advance code to `yield` statement and emit value, if such was
   passed as a parameter.
 That's the *only* operation you can call after
-  creating generator.
+  creating the generator.
 * `send()` - sends value to `yield` statement making it produce value instead
   of emitting. *Remember* to call `next()` beforehand.
 * `close()` - closing generator is a way to inform it that it should finish
   his work.
 It generates `GeneartorExit` exception upon calling `yield`
   statement.
-* `throw()` - gives you opportunity to send an error to generator upon call
+* `throw()` - gives you the opportunity to send an error to generator upon call
   to `yield` statement.

 In Python 3.4 specifically you can have both `yield` and `return` statement,
 in previous python versions that was syntax error.
 Currently if you write,